Electroweak Vacuum Instability and Renormalized Vacuum Field Fluctuations in Friedmann-Lemaitre-Robertson-Walker Background: Renormalized vacuum fluctuations from adiabatic regularization method

 where

 In the massless minimally coupled case, the vacuum field fluctuations $\left< { \delta \phi }^{ 2 } \right>$ have not only ultraviolet divergences but also infrared divergences.
-Thus, we assume that the Universe changes from the radiation-dominated spacetime to the de Sitter spacetime in order to avoid the infrared divergences
+Thus, we assume that the Universe changes from the radiation-dominated Universe to the de Sitter Universe in order to avoid the infrared divergences

-where ${ \eta }_{ 0 }=-1/H$ and we choose the mode function as the in-vacuum state
+where ${ \eta }_{ 0 }=-1/H$, and we choose the mode function as the in-vacuum state

 during the radiation-dominated region $\left( \eta <{ \eta }_{ 0 } \right)$.
 By requiring the conditions $\delta { \chi }_{ k }\left( \eta \right)$ and $\delta { \chi }_{ k }'\left( \eta \right)$ at the matching time ${ \eta }={ \eta }_{ 0 }$, we obtain the corresponding coefficients of the mode function as follows